12+ Best Help Desk Interview Questions & Answers

-4. When does the team meet on a weekly basis?
+4. When does the team meet every week?

 5. Why are communication skills important at the help desk?

-Communication is the most vital skill, here.
+Communication is the most vital skill here.
 More so than any other department.
-We need to be able to clearly communicate steps that a customer might need to take in order to resolve their issues.
-And do so in a friendly way, that helps the customer feel alleviated of their frustrations.
+We need to clearly communicate steps that a customer might need to take to resolve their issues.
+And do so in a friendly way that helps the customer feel alleviated of their frustrations.